-Effective October 26, 2020, the Company appointed Cesar Gonzalez to act as Chief Executive Officer of the Company, pursuant to which Mr. Gonzalez was granted stock options under the Option Plan.
+Effective October 28, 2020, the Company appointed Cesar Gonzalez to act as CEO of the Company, pursuant to which Mr. Gonzalez was granted stock options under the Option Plan.
 There are no salary, termination or severance payments associated with his appointment.

-Consulting Agreement
+CFO Consulting Agreement

-Effective September 1, 2019, the Company entered into a consulting agreement ("Sandstone Agreement") with Sandstone Consulting Ltd. ("Sandstone"), a company controlled by Bryan McKenzie.
-Pursuant to the Sandstone Agreement, the Company shall pay certain fees to Sandstone until December 31, 2020.
-Effective October 26, 2020, the Company appointed Bryan McKenzie to act as Chief Financial Officer of the Company.
+Effective January 1, 2021, the Company entered into a independent contractor agreement ("Sandstone Agreement") with Sandstone, a company controlled by Bryan McKenzie.
+Pursuant to the Sandstone Agreement, the Company shall pay certain fees to Sandstone for an indefinite term.
+In the event that there is an occurrence of a change of control, the Company will pay Sandstone an additional lump sum amount equivalent to six (6) months of fees.
+Effective October 28, 2020, the Company appointed Bryan McKenzie to act as CFO of the Company.

-Former CFO Agreement
+Director Service Agreements and Former CFO Agreement

-Effective July 25, 2017, the Company entered into the following agreements, each with Medeci Service Ltd. ("MSL"): (i) a Director Service Agreement for the services of Walter Reich and Alessandro Palladino; and (ii) a Chief Financial Officer Agreement for the services of Peter Van Zoost.
+Effective July 25, 2017, the Company entered into the following agreements, each with MSL: (i) a Director Service Agreement for the services of Walter Reich and Alessandro Palladino; and (ii) a Chief Financial Officer Agreement for the services of Peter Van Zoost.
 Each of these agreements have the following provisions with respect to change of control, severance, termination or constructive dismissal:

-- 1. MSL may terminate the agreement at any time by giving not less than three month's notice in writing to the Company provided that MSL may terminate the agreement without notice if the Company is in breach of the agreement and such breach is not capable of remedy or the Company has failed to remedy the breach within 14 days of being asked to do so in writing; - the Company may terminate the agreement at any time by giving not less than three months' notice in writing to MSL provided that the Company may terminate the agreement without notice if MSL is in breach of the agreement and such breach is not capable of remedy or MSL has failed to remedy the breach within 14 days of being asked to do so in writing; - 3. the agreement will terminate automatically on the liquidation or striking-off of the Company; and - 4. on termination of the agreement - (a) the Company shall pay certain fees due to MSL under the agreement; - (b) the Company shall reimburse MSL any outstanding fees, charges, taxes duties or expenses to which MSL is entitled under the agreement; - (c) the Directors shall be deemed to have served notice of his/her resignation on the

-Company in accordance with the Memorandum and Articles of Association;
+- 1. MSL may terminate the agreement at any time by giving not less than three month's notice in writing to the Company provided that MSL may terminate the agreement without notice if the Company is in breach of the agreement and such breach is not capable of remedy or the Company has failed to remedy the breach within 14 days of being asked to do so in writing; - 2. the Company may terminate the agreement at any time by giving not less than three months' notice in writing to MSL provided that the Company may terminate the agreement without notice if MSL is in breach of the agreement and such breach is not capable of remedy or MSL has failed to remedy the breach within 14 days of being asked to do so in writing; - 3. the agreement will terminate automatically on the liquidation or striking-off of the Company; and - 4. on termination of the agreement - (a) the Company shall pay certain fees due to MSL under the agreement; - (b) the Company shall reimburse MSL any outstanding fees, charges, taxes duties or expenses to which MSL is entitled under the agreement; - (c) the Directors shall be deemed to have served notice of his/her resignation on the Company in accordance with the Memorandum and Articles of Association;